 But I don’t own a smoker.
 Cooking ribs at a low temperature for a low amount of time is key to tender ribs.
 So, I make it work with my crock pot!
 They cook until tender then I pop them under the broiler to get that nice, thick glaze on them.
 These are so easy and flavorful.
 My husband has declared these even better than our local smokehouse’s ribs!

-1 rack, baby back ribs
+- 1 pound rack baby back ribs

 Cover and cook on low for about 4-6 hours (until the thickest part of the ribs reaches an internal temperature of 145f degrees.)

 Baste the ribs with some of the BBQ sauce that is hanging out in the bottom of your slow cooker.

 Let the ribs caramelize under the broiler for just a few minutes.
 Again, this is not absolutely necessary but I love a good caramelized BBQ sauce.

-If you are not serving right away, after cutting, you can place them back into the slow cooker, meat side down, with the sauce that is still in there, cover and let them hang out in there with the "keep warm" setting on.
-I have found this keeps the ribs tender and juicy and if you are a sauce lover (like me) then this really gets the sauce all over the individual cuts of ribs.
+If you are not serving these right away, after cutting, you can place them back into the slow cooker, meat side down, with the sauce that is still in there, cover and let them hang out in there with the "keep warm" setting on.
+This keeps the ribs tender and juicy and if you are a sauce lover (like me) then this really gets the sauce all over the individual cuts of ribs.